 Over the 5-6 week long Bootcamp program students receive over 1,000 hours of instruction, support and practice with unmatched personal attention.
 The intensive Bootcamp course is offered both online and in person (2023 Bootcamp in-person programs offered in both Atlanta and San Diego), and is Kaplan’s highest student rated prep program.

 However, this incredible immersion program is not cheap, coming in at around $7,000.

 Course options and pricing current as of date of publication.

 How The Kaplan MCAT Study Materials Compare

-Kaplan’s online coursework serves as the heart for virtually all its’ course types, and is broken down into 3 units.
-The first two units cover substantive content, and are divided up across MCAT topic specific sections.
-The topics are further broken down into subtopic modules where you get deep into the weeds through a mix of interactive video-based lessons, quizzes and book assignments.
-The third unit is comprised of reviews and practice tests.
+Kaplan’s online coursework serves as the heart for virtually all its’ course types, and is broken down into modules.
+These modules allow you get deep into the weeds through a mix of interactive video-based lessons, quizzes and book assignments.

 The quizzes and book assignments closely follow and nicely compliment the interactive video lessons, and serve to reinforce the module’s subject matter.
 We found the quizzes, in conjunction with Kaplan’s adaptive Qbank that allows students to build customized practice problem sets tailored to a specific module’s subject matter, to be particularly valuable diagnostic tools exposing potential weaknesses that require further study.